Select a Resource

 I hope you get as much benefit from these books as I have over the years,

-I also have this 4th edition published in 2014 and find it very useful even though it's about 5 years old now.
+I also have this same edition published in 2014 and find it very useful even though it's getting a bit old.
 You'll find answers in this book that will help explain questions when you can't find the answer anywhere else.

 This book fills in a gap that will help you make use of the standard library.
 A lot of what you'll be working with is not really part of the core C++ language but is instead part of the standard library that comes with C++.

 This is probably the book I refer to the most.
 It's also useful for you when you're just starting as long as you keep in mind that you might not understand everything yet.
 This is well worth the investment because you'll likely keep this book open next to you while coding.